 Note the spelling of Tcherednitchenko in the notice: I have seen it most frequently spelt online as Tchereditchenko, missing the first “n”, possibly due to the translation of a Russian name originally in the Cyrillic alphabet, or perhaps because people have copied from the same source.

 Links between William Baume and Baume & Company in Britain had also been severed.
 In Britain Baume & Co. continued to sell watches made in the La Chaux-de-Fonds factory under the name “Baume”.
 Baume & Company did not import Baume & Mercier watches; in fact they took active steps to prevent the sale of Baume & Mercier watches in Britain.

 When founded in Geneva in 1919, Baume & Mercier was a completely new company.
-Rue Céard today is a pedestrianised area with high end shops, manufacturing would not took place there.
-It seems that Baume & Mercier began as a sales and marketing operation without any manufacturing capability.
-This is understandable, because William Baume and Paul Tcherednitchenko do not initially appear to have had the capital required to set up or buy a factory.
+Rue Céard today is a pedestrianised area with high end shops, manufacturing would not have taken place there.
+It seems that Baume, then later Baume & Mercier, began as a sales and marketing operation without any manufacturing capability.
+This is understandable, because William Baume and Paul Tcherednitchenko do not initially appear to have had the huge capital resources necessary to either set up or buy a watchmaking factory.

 Baume & Co.
 Ltd. v.
 Moore (A. H.) Ltd.

 The rift between William Baume and the rest of the Baume family was so serious that when Baume & Mercier tried to export watches to Britain in the 1950s, legal action was taken against the British importers by Baume & Company to prevent this use of the Baume name.